JeffreyBenjaminBrown/vivid/README.md

 # Montevideo: a music toolkit

-See the wiki for [why this software exists](https://github.com/JeffreyBenjaminBrown/montevideo/wiki/Why-Montevideo).
+See the wiki for [what it's for|why it exists](https://github.com/JeffreyBenjaminBrown/montevideo/wiki/Why-Montevideo).

 ## prerequisites